LTolo/Fast-Prototyping-of-a-GenAI-App-with-Streamlit/README.md

-# Fast Prototyping of GenAI Apps with Streamlit
+# Fast Prototyping of a GenAI App with Streamlit

 This repository contains the projects developed during the **DeepLearning.AI** course: *"Fast Prototyping of GenAI Apps with Streamlit"*.
 The goal of this project is to demonstrate the evolution from a basic data processing tool to a fully integrated AI-powered data assistant.